Yassi Pressman

-Yasmin Isabel Pressman (born 11 May 1995) is a Filipino model, actress, television personality, singer, and dancer.
-As a dancer, she was given a break in her career for portraying antagonistic roles before rising to prominence after portraying Alyana Arevalo in the hit series FPJ's Ang Probinsyano.
+Yasmin Isabel Pressman (born 11 May 1995) is a Filipino actress, television personality, singer, and dancer.
+She rose to prominence after portraying Alyana Arevalo in the television series FPJ's Ang Probinsyano (2016–2021).

 Early life

 Pressman was born in British Hong Kong to a British father and a Filipino mother from Isabela.
 Her second name, Isabel, is a reference to her mother's home province.
 Pressman has four sisters: Abby, Cara, Siobhan and Issa.

 Career

 Pressman is best known for her breakthrough role in Ang Probinsyano as Alyana R. Arevalo-Dalisay, she is known in the Philippine show business as a versatile actress, singer and dancer.
 Pressman regularly appears in TV series, variety shows, local blockbuster movies and multiple product endorsement advertisements.

 She started appearing in TV commercials at the age of 6, her first being Colgate in 2001.
 In 2006, she was cast in the ABS-CBN drama series Gulong ng Palad as the young Luisa.
 In 2009, she became a regular GMA Network talent as one of the female dancers of SOP.
 She was dubbed as the "Princess of the Dance Floor" of Party Pilipinas.
 When SOP was replaced by Party Pilipinas, Pressman became a part of Sayaw Pilipinas.

 In 2013, she signed a co-management contract with Viva Artists Agency.
 Pressman was also one of the top VJs at MTV and appeared in many online shorts.

 In 2014, she was cast as Lorraine "Lory" Keet in the film Diary ng Panget with Andre Paras as her on-screen partner.
 Pressman also starred as Audrey Dela Cruz in the film Talk Back, and You're Dead with Nadine Lustre and James Reid.

 In 2016, Pressman transferred to ABS-CBN as a housemate in Pinoy Big Brother: Lucky 7.
 She also became a regular performer in ASAP and joined the longest running teleserye on Philippine television, the teleserye adaptation of FPJ's Ang Probinsyano.